-The bandwidth is set in increments of 1 bit per second, with a minimum rate of 100 bps and a maximum rate determined by the maximum port speed (1 Gbps up to 100 Gbps depending on model).
+The bandwidth is set in increments of 1 bit per second, with a minimum rate of 100 bps and a maximum rate determined by the maximum port speed (1 Gbps, 10 Gbps, or 40 Gbps depending on hardware model) unless limited to a lower rate by the license key.
+(See Section 10.11 for details on the license key.)